617076674/Reading-Notes/Spring学习之旅.md

 When you write initialization and destroy method callbacks that do not use the Spring-specific `InitializingBean` and `DisposableBean` callback interfaces, you typically write methods with names such as `init()`, `initialize()`, `dispose()`, and so on.
 Ideally, the names of such lifecycle callback methods are standardized across a project so that all developers use the same method names and ensure consistency.

 You can configure the Spring container to "look" for named initialization and destroy callback method names on every bean.
 This means that you, as an application developer, can write your application classes and use an initialization callback called `init()`, without having to configure an `init-method="init"` attribute with each bean definition.
-The Spring IoC container calls that method when the bean is created (and in asscodance with the standard lifecycle callback contract).
+The Spring IoC container calls that method when the bean is created (and in accordance with the standard lifecycle callback contract).
 This feature also enforces a consistent naming convention for initialization and destroy method callbacks.

 Suppose that your initialization callback methods are named `init()` and your destroy callback methods are named `destroy()`.
 Your class then resembles the class in the following example: